verial-lab/typescript-ddd-monorepo_template/docs/adrs/ADR-003-build-system-configuration-with-tsup.md

 })
 ```

-This configuration:
+This configuration provides:

-- Uses `src/index.ts` as the entry point for all packages
+- Flexible entry points (defaulting to src/index.ts)
-- Generates both CommonJS and ESM outputs
+- Both CommonJS and ESM outputs
-- Generates TypeScript declaration files
+- TypeScript declaration files (can be disabled if needed)
-- Includes source maps
+- Source maps for debugging
-- Cleans the output directory before building
+- Clean builds

-We found that this configuration works well when:
+The configuration works well with our code organization because:

-1. All code is in the index.ts file (as in the logger package)
-2. Code is split into multiple files but with careful imports (as in the Express app)

-We attempted to modify the TypeScript configuration to better support our style guide, but encountered limitations that prevented full adherence (see ADR-001).
+1. Bundler module resolution allows proper code splitting
+2. No need for explicit file extensions in imports
+3. Full support for our style guide's index.ts pattern
+4. Compatible with both monorepo-internal and external dependencies

+For packages with special needs:

+- Type declarations can be handled by tsc instead of tsup
+- Entry points can be customized
+- Output formats can be adjusted

 ## Consequences